BREEAM for Underground Stations

 Commitment from all parties, client, designer and contractor was necessary, particularly when inevitable programme and budgetary pressures arose.
 Crossrail did not set any specific contractual penalties for not achieving the Very Good target rating and depended largely on maintaining a level of commitment and motivation across the supply chain to achieve the best possible score within the targeted rating band.
 Crossrail was fortunate in the main, that its supply chain was committed to this goal, and also a degree of “competitive tension” between contract teams within both the client and contractor teams helped to drive the best possible outcome within the overall constraints.
-The use of the Performance Assurance Framework [see paper xxxx on the learning legacy), was also very much linked to this.
+The use of the Performance Assurance Framework (see the learning legacy micro-report on the Performance Assurance Framework), was also very much linked to this.

 Recommendations have been made within the various sections of the report.
 As is already widely understood early commitment to the use of schemes such as BREEAM is essential in delivering better environmental solutions whilst minimising cost impact.
 Keeping a business case focus for credits and capturing this information also helps to build a sound evidence base for future projects.